 pub 3072R/E88432C3 2014-04-01 [expires: 2019-01-01] Key fingerprint = 27BB F8A9 8BE5 6405 513B 7325 8070 09A7 E884 32C3 uid Simon Rawles sig 3 E88432C3 2016-10-14 Simon Rawles sig 3 X F35E7F01 2014-04-03 Paul Magrath sig 3 X F35E7F01 2014-04-03 Paul Magrath sig 3 53BE2E4F 2014-04-19 Adam Forsythe-Cheasley (Dreamer of Dreams) sig 3 94C8733A 2014-08-29 Elmar mc.fly Lecher sig 3 A0EB5B06 2014-09-22 Tim Kovacs sig 3 E88432C3 2014-04-01 Simon Rawles sub 3072R/00B6FCCC 2014-04-01 [expires: 2019-01-01] sig E88432C3 2016-10-14 Simon Rawles sub 3072R/CF1A5685 2014-04-01 [expires: 2019-01-01] sig E88432C3 2016-10-14 Simon Rawles

 I mostly use my key for signing, and have the subkey CF1A 5685 for this purpose.
+However, I don't sign every message, only when it makes sense to, for example when I know the recipient uses PGP and would want to verify that the email came from me.
 For encryption I use 00B6 FCCC.

 Please don't use any of my previous keys.
 In particular, FAF8 F1C4 4F10 E478 has now expired, and I've no easy way to revoke it.
 Moral: always generate a revocation certificate when you generate a new key and keep it safe!

 The main uses are as follows.
 Click on a word for more help with how